Skip to content

 Self-Reported Academic Record (SRAR)

-Upload your SRAR through your Clemson University applicant portal
+Upload your SRAR through your Clemson admissions portal

 Honors Recommendation Letters

 Two letters of recommendation are required for your Honors College application to be considered complete.
-We strongly suggest one letter from a school counselor and one from a teacher.
+We strongly suggest that both be academic references, including at least one letter from a teacher who can speak about you as a student.

-Your application portal will continue to accept support materials through the end of the application cycle; however, these additional materials may not be considered once your application status is Awaiting Decision.
+Your Clemson admissions portal will continue to accept support materials through the end of the application cycle; however, these additional materials may not be considered once your application status is Awaiting Decision.

 Other Supporting Materials